SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/26_phoenix_hypervisor_unified_architecture_guide.md

 ### 7.2.
 Docker Security

-The **only** supported and recommended approach for running Docker workloads is within a dedicated Virtual Machine, specifically VM 1001 (`Dr-Phoenix`).
+The **only** supported and recommended approach for running Docker workloads is within dedicated Virtual Machines.
+The new architecture utilizes two VMs: `VM 1001 (Portainer)` for management and `VM 1002 (Dr-Phoenix)` for hosting Dockerized services.
 This provides the highest level of isolation and security.
 The Docker-in-LXC approach has been officially deprecated due to stability and security concerns.

 ### 7.3.
 User and Secret Management